swcarpentry/DEPRECATED-bc/novice/extras/05-shellvar.md

 You can find interesting suggestions for other aliases and other bash tricks by searching for "sample bashrc" in your favorite search engine.

+#### Questions

+1. Are there any characters you *cannot* use in a variable name?
+Try creating variables with names like `VAR-1`, `MYVAR!`, and `123_FOO`.
+What happens?
+Why do you think this is?

+2. Can you create two variables and print out one after the other (concatenate them)?

+3. Can you find out how to add two numeric variables together?
+Hint: any searching you do, make sure you search for answers that you can use in bash, and not one of the other shells!

+4. Can you create an alias of an alias?

+5a.
+There is another similar command for interacting with shell variables called `env`.
+Open two shell windows.
+In one, create a variable with `set`, and then type `set` in the other window.
+What do you see?
+What does `env` show you in each window?

+5b.
+So, it seems the shell has at least two variable types.
+The ones we've covered here include `local` and `environment` variables.
+Can you relate these concepts to the `set` and `env` commands?